 Lager beers between tradition and modernity

-Long maturation, high fermentation, capricious yeasts, almost sacred storage time...
+Long maturation, high fermentation, capricious yeasts, almost sacred aging time...
 This style lives to the rhythm of patience.
 But with the rise of craft, it evolves, shakes up its codes and rubs shoulders with more modern techniques.

 Origins and profile of ageing beers